 Compositional construction of pictures

 It is a bit hard to explain how to start to be able to read a classical painting.
 If you only are used to photographs you may not be able to get your eye to move around in the painting.
 To read a classical painting is like reading a book.
-You as the view’er need to let your eye enter the painting (usually start in the left side of the painting), and then let the eye move of the direction of where you feel that it is attracted.
+You as the viewer need to let your eye enter the painting, and then let the eye move of the direction of where you feel that it is attracted.
 The artist has used different effects to try to control where you move your focus in the painting.
 You as the viewer, then get a visual experience by following the pictorial language paths of the artist throughout the work of art.
 If you know how to read a classical painting, you will often see that it has a story incorporated into it.

 During the years from 1935 to 1940 Kåre Jonsborg studied under the Danish painter Georg Jacobsen (1887-1976).
 Kåre Jonsborg was instructed by Georg Jacobsen in the art of pictorial composition through a constructional approach.
 In Norwegian it is called “konstruksjon”, so for this website, the webeditor choose to referred to it as “construction”.
 Georg Jacobsen was originally educated as an architect and acquired the skills of pictorial composition by doing research together with the Mexican painter Diego Rivera (1886 – 1957).
 The cooperation between the two was mainly done in the years of 1919-1921.
 Diego Rivera was to become one of the most famous painters in Mexico, and was also later to become the husband of the infamous Frieda Kahlo.
 Diego Rivera had a unique intuition as far as understanding pictorial composition is concerned, while Georg Jacobsen was ingenious at taking the discussed concepts and make them into specific theories that could later be applied in other works of arts.
 The two of them travelled together, studied art and passionately discussed these topics for hours after hours.
 The theories had several elements such as:

-- Compose a painting consisting of harmonic geometric shapes that worked well both in the picture plane as well as in space/depth – without making a hole in the picture plane (a photography or perspective drawing will often make what in the artist community was referred to as “hull i flaten” which in english would translate into something as hole in the picture plane – a hole in the picture plane will make the painting feel that it does not stick together, and thus not wanted in a classical painting).
+- Compose a painting consisting of harmonic geometric shapes that worked well both in the picture plane/canvas as well as in space/depth – without making breaking the picture plane/canvas (Editors note: by breaking the picture plane, the webetitor refers to not keeping the pictorial plane/canvas consistent or maintain it – a photography or perspective drawing will often not keep the pictorial plane – it will make depth without getting the viewer also experiencing the pictorial plan/canvas.
+The lack of the feeling of a pictorial plane will make the painting feel that it does not stick together, it removes a lot of the power the viewer gets from a painting, and thus not wanted in a classical painting).

 - The life of a painting is not only described by what is the motive, but more importantly also how the picture plane is used/connected to space in the image.